Seven Saints Church, Sofia: As a mosque

-The construction works took a year, between 27 May 1901 and 6 May 1902, but the complete inner decoration did not finish until 1996.
+The construction took a year, between 27 May 1901 and 6 May 1902, and the complete inner decoration did not finish until 1996.
 Young artists painted the icons and among the first donors were Tsar Ferdinand (recognized as the primary church donor in 1905) and Ivan Evstratiev Geshov.
 Famous Bulgarian statesman Petko Karavelov also contributed significantly to the church's construction and was buried nearby in January 1903.